gitReiko/snowballing_kingdoms_mod/README.md

 ## Compatibility with Erik's Troops

-The mod is compatible.
+Full compatibility.
 You can load snowball earlier or later.
 Should work.

 ## Will this mod work with other mods?